aliyun/aliyun-cli/README.rst

 Command Completion
 ---------------------

-On Unix-like systems, the aliyuncli includes a command-completion feature that enables you to use the TAB key to complete a partially typed command.
-This feature is not automatically installed so you need to configure it manually.
+On Unix-like systems, the ``aliyuncli`` includes a command-completion feature that enables you to use the TAB key to complete a partially typed command.
+This feature is not automatically installed, so you need to configure it manually.

 Configuring command completion requires two pieces of information: the name of the shell you are using and the location of aliyun_completer script.